adsabs/export_service/README.md

 * **/mnras** *MNRAS format*
 * **/soph** *SoPh format*

+Note that for the endpoints /aastex there is an optional parameter `journalmacro` which allows user to decide to keep the journal name, or instead of replacing it by macro if one is available.
+The defualt value is `1` for replace.

 ###### 3. For the following endpoints output is in xml format:
 * **/dcxml** *Dublin Core XML*
 * **/refxml** *XML references*